 Every developer is different and their strengths may vary.
 A lot of time we underestimate the project’s potential while developers are the right people to judge the possible challenges the requirement may offer.

-After this anytime you receive a requirement with the similar feature you would be in good shape to estimate the timeline without the help of your developer.
+After this anytime you receive a requirement with a similar feature you would be in good shape to estimate the timeline without the help of your developer.
 But make sure that for every new feature requirement you consult your developer once, it is a one-time investment but it is worth it.

 Without proper ingredients, you can never make a great CAKE!!